nullromo/sinking-islands/README.md

 -   characters at the bottom of the circle need to not overlap the action order track
 -   show players their own cards that they played
+-   show the card that is being inputted right now

 ### Internal